chenxingqiang/secret-learn/doc/modules/clustering.rst

 minimum.
 This is highly dependent on the initialization of the centroids.
 As a result, the computation is often done several times, with different initializations of the centroids.
-One method to help address this issue is the k-means++ initialization scheme, which has been implemented in jax-sklearn (use the ``init='k-means++'`` parameter).
+One method to help address this issue is the k-means++ initialization scheme, which has been implemented in secret-learn (use the ``init='k-means++'`` parameter).
 This initializes the centroids to be (generally) distant from each other, leading to probably better results than random initialization, as shown in the reference.
 For detailed examples of